menu

 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.75 minutes getting to work every day.

-As is often the case in a small village, Laurium doesn't have a public transportation system that people use for their commute.
+Laurium is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Laurium citizens is substantially higher than the typical US community, as 32.58% of adults in Laurium have at least a bachelor's degree.
+The overall education level of Laurium citizens is substantially higher than the typical US community, as 32.58% of adults in Laurium have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Laurium in 2022 was $26,889, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $107,556 for a family of four.
 However, Laurium contains both very wealthy and poor people as well.